 Be prepared to respond to the next disaster.
 Early response training covers the basics of early disaster response, including roof tarping, cleaning out damaged homes, spiritual and emotional care, team protocols, and more.
+The purpose of the training is to prepare our United Methodist Volunteers to do good and do no harm.
 Click here for a description of what well-trained ERT teams look like.
 Click here for "Seven Important things to know about Disaster Spiritual and Emotional Care."

 Training sessions are open to all people ages 18+.
-All participants must either have a background check done or bring proof of a background check from an employer or church.
+All participants will complete a background check through UMCOR.
 All participants must also complete Safe Sanctuary training.
 Click here to watch the video, and click here to access the verification form.

 To schedule a training for your church, contact Susan Hunt at 334-356-8014.

 Click on a date below to read more details about these events.

 Additional Training Sessions - 200-level courses

 September 10, 2019 - Wilmer UMC - Assessment training